-The retirement gender gap is even bigger that the gender pay gap!
+The retirement gender gap is even bigger than the gender pays gap!
 Getting good professional advice may be the next step but…

 Have financial planners failed us?

 Rob Carrick wrote an article in the January 31st Business Section of the Globe and Mail called Advisers and Women: Is Anyone Listening?
-He points out that a survey found 73 per cent of women were unhappy with the service they got from the financial industry.
-The problem appears to be Rodney Dangerfield’s complaint, “No Respect!”, from the 85 per cent dominated by men industry.
-Communication is a two way street and women need to take the time and energy to educate themselves, interview as many advisers as it takes to find a trusted one, articulate their goals, and keep eyes on the money ball.
+He points out that a survey found 73 percent of women were unhappy with the service they got from the financial industry.
+The problem appears to be Rodney Dangerfield’s complaint, “No Respect!”, from the 85 percent dominated by the men industry.
+Communication is a two-way street and women need to take the time and energy to educate themselves, interview as many advisers as it takes to find a trusted one, articulate their goals, and keep eyes on the money ball.

 Related article: Questions to ask your financial advisor

 Advisers also need to appreciate that women’s brains have a larger worry center than men’s, the cingulate vortex, making them unsure and often conservative in their approaches to investing.
 They also have less testosterone and are then less likely to take risks compared to men.
 Advisers need to listen carefully and look at the whole picture of a woman’s situation as those women strive to build and preserve wealth.
 At some point, over 80 percent of women will be on their own in retirement and need a plan that will address longevity and security.
 They may be worried and conservative for very good reason!

 Quieting the inner nagging voice